BalajiJ234/task-mngmt-app/README.md

 ### 3. Camunda BPM Integration

-- [-] Install and configure Camunda BPM on your local environment.
+- [x] Install and configure Camunda BPM on your local environment.
 - [ ] Use Camunda Modeler to create BPMN diagrams representing your business workflows, such as task creation, task assignment, and notifications.
 - [ ] Deploy these BPMN process definitions to the Camunda engine using the REST API or Camunda Cockpit.